 Glosses and Root Touch Ups

 Ah yes–the quick fix cheats of the hair color world.
 Seriously, though, a good root touch up powder can instantly disguise grays or grown out roots, and can help you stretch your time between coloring by weeks, if you want.
 And a gloss can also extend time between coloring, giving your hair color a boost of color and much-needed shine (which is often necessary in the summer due to the sun and swimming).
+Another lazy but lovely hair product we love?
+Color Therapy color depositing hair masks.
+Just 5 minutes in the shower and you've got refreshed tone, color, and seriously hydrated hair.
 We love these products any time of year, but especially during the long, lazy days of summer.

 So what else is on your summer bucket list?
 Fireflies?
 Skinny dipping?
 Road trips and s’mores?
 Whatever it is, we hope you enjoy those longer days without worrying about your hair color.
 It’s going to be a gorgeous summer.